-School club fundraising projects must be approved by the Vice President for Student Affairs.
+School club fundraising projects must be approved by the Vice President for Student Affairs/Director of Support Services.
 Any decision will be based on the merit of the project and the schedule of existing activities.

 Handbills and Leaflets

 Handbills and leaflets distributed on the campus must be approved through the Vice President for Student Affairs/Director of Student Support Services.